zuozhenggh/learning-library/data-management-library/security/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 - From the navigation menu, select **Data Safe**.

     - The **Overview** page for the Oracle Data Safe service is displayed.
 From here you can access the Oracle Data Safe Console and find links to useful information.
+Also notice that there is a message in the upper-right corner stating that **Data Safe is enabled**.

     ![Data Safe Overview page in OCI Console](images/data-safe-overview-page-oci-console.png)

 - On the left, click **Registered Databases**.

-    - Your registered database is listed.
+Your registered database is listed.

-- Click the three dots next to your database.
+- Click the three dots on the right.
 From here you can access the Oracle Data Safe Console.

     ![Registered Databases tab in OCI](images/access-data-safe-console-from-registered-databases-tab.png)